-1 When discussing the types and roles of government, students should be reminded that, while a firm may decide it wants to do business in a particular country, it can conduct business there only with the permission of that country's government.
-Students can then be asked why governments might give their permission (e.g. government policies as a driving force, as discussed in Chapter 1, Driving Forces) and to discuss the ways that government can control the activities of the firm once it is established.
+1. When discussing the types and roles of government, students should be reminded that, while a firm may decide it wants to do business in a particular country, it can only conduct business there with the permission of that country's government.
+Students can then be asked why governments might give their permission (e.g. government policies as a driving force as discussed in Chapter 1: Driving Forces) and to discuss the ways that government can control the activities of the firm once it is established (see Figure 2.2 detailing laws affecting imports/exports and also international agreements that governments enter into).

-2 In the section on sources of political stability, students should be encouraged to consider the possible effects of each of the sources of political instability on a firm's international operations in a selection of countries (e.g. Australia compared to Afghanistan).
+2. In the section on sources of political stability, students should be encouraged to consider the possible effects of each of the sources of political instability on a firm's international operations in a selection of countries e.g. Australia compared to Afghanistan.
 Each of the possible effects should then be categorised in terms of whether it represents sovereignty, conflict or intervention.
 In the section on political risk, students should be asked to identify at least one nation that exhibits each of the four types of political risk.